 Provider: University of Oxford

-Keywords: education, evidence-based medicine, healthcare, healthcare policy, medicine, networking, systematic reviews
+Keywords: clinical evidence, education, evidence, evidence-based, evidence-based medicine, graduate medical education, health care, healthcare, healthcare policy, healthcare quality, medical education, medicine, networking, systematic reviews

 Provider: National Institutes of Health/National Center for Research Resources

 Descriptions: This website from Department of Health and Human Service's Clinical and Translational Science Awards consortium is for researchers recruiting subjects, and for those who would like to volunteer to participate in clinical and other health studies.
 (University of Texas Health Science Center Houston's Center for Clinical and Translational Sciences and UT Medical Branch's Institute for Translational Sciences are members of CTSA.)
 Institutions and potential volunteers register here; personal information of volunteers is kept secure.
 "Anyone can join ResearchMatch.
 Many studies are looking for healthy people... while some are looking for people with specific health conditions.
 ResearchMatch can help ‘match’ you with any type of research study, ranging from surveys to clinical trials, always giving you the choice to decide what studies may interest you."